Understanding the Liquor Licensing Process

 The Application Hearing

 The Liquor Licensing Authority Board Chairperson will call the hearing to order.
 The Deputy City Clerk then reads into the record formal matters of the application.
-Next the impartial company hired by the City presents the petitions and statements from the neighborhood survey.
+Next (except during declared emergencies and for 49 days afterwards) an impartial company presents the petitions and statements from the neighborhood survey.
 After this, applicants proceed to try to establish their case for license approval after having been placed under oath.

-The Liquor Licensing Authority Board will then render a decision to approve or deny the application.
+The Liquor Licensing Authority Board will then discuss the item and render a decision to approve or deny the application.